oyskauli/Generator_for_3D_Reuleaux_or_Constant_Width_Shapes/README.md

 ![alt text][ImageOfExample]

 [ImageOfExample]: https://github.com/oyboy/Generator_for_3D_Reuleaux_or_Constant_Width_Shapes/blob/master/imgs/exampleShapes.png "The 9 example meshes"
-A simulation of these examples: https://youtu.be/qGcFCXV-Vsg
+A simulation with these examples: https://youtu.be/qGcFCXV-Vsg
 ## How?
 We start with only working with paris of points where the distance between the points in each pair is always the same.